UK Act allows ‘ad hoc’ extradition in some cases

 -

-UK Act allows ‘ad hoc’ extradition in some casesBy Sabir ShahFebruary 09, 2017Print : National
+UK Act allows ‘ad hoc’ extradition in some casesBy Sabir ShahFebruary 10, 2017Print : Islamabad

 Contrary to Pakistan which did hand over killers of a British teenager in 2004, the United Kingdom has probably never made these special “ad hoc” extradition arrangements to hand over any accused to the Pakistani authorities.
 History of UK managing to extradite killers of its citizen from Pakistan: